jhorzek/lessSEM/README.md

 in `vignette("General-Purpose-Optimization", package = "lessSEM")`.
 In
 short, these are:

-1.  using the R interface: All general purpose implementations of the functions are called with prefix “gp” (`gpLasso`, `gpScad`, …).
+1. Using the R interface.
+All general purpose implementations of the functions are called with prefix “gp” (`gpLasso`, `gpScad`, …).
 More information and examples can be found in the documentation of these functions (e.g., `?lessSEM::gpLasso`, `?lessSEM::gpAdaptiveLasso`, `?lessSEM::gpElasticNet`).
 The interface is similar to the optim optimizers in R.
-2.  using Rcpp, we can pass C++ function pointers to the general purpose optimizers `gpLassoCpp`, `gpScadCpp`, … (e.g., `?lessSEM::gpLassoCpp`)
+2. Using Rcpp, we can pass C++ function pointers to the general purpose optimizers `gpLassoCpp`, `gpScadCpp`, … (e.g., `?lessSEM::gpLassoCpp`)
 3. All optimizers are implemented as C++ header-only files in